 Whether you’re already married and didn’t sign a prenup or you’re engaged to be married but choosing not to enter into a prenuptial agreement, there are still ways you can protect your assets without having a prenup in place.

-Because money and financial decisions are a frequent cause of marital

-  disputes, it’s important to have open and honest conversations about how you

-  want to jointly manage your assets (and liabilities).
-Also important is that

-  throughout the course of your marriage, you should maintain good financial
+Since money and financial decisions are frequent causes of marital disputes, it’s important to have open and honest conversations about how you want to jointly manage your assets (and liabilities).
+Also, throughout the course of your marriage, you should maintain good financial records.

-  records.

 Not only is this important for your ongoing financial well-being, but this type of documentation can also come into play if you divorce.

 If you need legal help drafting marital agreements or figuring out how to protect your assets without a prenup, speak with a Miami prenup lawyer today.

 A prenuptial agreement, also known as a prenup, is a legal contract between two people before marriage.
 This contract outlines how marital assets, finances, and property will be divided during a divorce or separation.

 Prenups can cover various topics, such as spousal support, property ownership, and debt responsibility.

 Although often associated with the wealthy, prenups can benefit anyone who wants to protect their financial interests.
 They can also help couples converse openly and honestly about their financial situation before tying the knot.